Impressions and Links

 In another of these amazing baby studies, we learn more about what cameras mounted on babies actually see...

 The first two years of life are characterized by considerable change in all domains – perception, cognition, action, and social interactions.
 Here, we consider the statistical structure of visual input during these two years.
-Infants spanning the ages from 1 to 24 months wore body-mounted video cameras for 6 hours at home as they engaged in their daily activities.
+Infants spanning the ages from 1 to 24 months wore body-mounted video cameras for 6 hours at home as they engaged in their daily activities.- Most frequent elements in front of infants are hands and heads

 (Not counting backgrounds, like walls).